Skip to main content

 • “Graphics look amazing, the combat is smooth, and the spell craft is quite satisfying too.”

-• “Stunning visuals: despite what appears to be a limited budget, you’ve managed to create beautiful and immersive environments that make the game a pleasure to be in.”
+• “Stunning visuals: despite what appears to be a limited budget, the game features beautiful and immersive environments that make it a pleasure to be in.”

 • replayability